paol-imi/use-mutable-source/docs/src/guide/getting-started.md

 # Getting started

 This library aims to manage the `lifecycle`, `state` derivations and `mutations` of a mutable source.
-To achieve that we provide 2 main hooks, and depending on your use case you can choose one or the other and go through their documentation:
+To achieve that we provide 2 main hooks, depending on your use case you can choose one or the other and go through their documentation:

 | [`useSource`](./use-source.md)          | <span style="font-weight:lighter">If the source initialization have side-effects, like accessing the DOM or a Ref.</span> |
 | --------------------------------------- | :------------------------------------------------------------------------------------------------------------------------ |